The classification of complete improper affine spheres with singularities of low total curvature and new examples: Introduction

-Firstly, we describe an asymototic behavior of complete embedded ends of improper affine fronts in Section \ref{asymptoticsection}.
-Schoen \cite{Schoen} proved that complete embedded ends of minimal surfaces in Euclidian 3-space with finite total curvature is asymptotic to either the plane or the catenoid.
-And also, Jorge and Meeks \cite{jorge} showed a relation between embeddedness of ends and the equality of the Osserman inequality, and constructed the surface with high symmetry that attains the equality condition of the inequality.
-As affine correspondence to these results, we define a concept ``asymptotic'' for embedded ends of complete improper affine fronts and classify an asymptotic classes of embedded ends into three types (Theorem \ref{asymptotic}).
-It is associated with an equality condition of the Osserman-type inequality (Corollary \ref{equality-condition}).
-And we contstruct new examples (Examples \ref{46noid}, and \ref{4noidiikanji}) with embedded ends, which satisfy the equality condition of the Osserman-type inequality.
+Firstly, we describe an \trr{asymptotic} behavior of \tg{embedded ends} of \tg{complete} improper affine fronts in Section \ref{asymptoticsection}.
+Schoen \cite{Schoen} proved that \tg{embedded ends} of \tg{complete} minimal surfaces in Euclidian 3-space with finite total curvature is asymptotic to either the plane or the catenoid. \trr{Also}, Jorge and Meeks \cite{jorge} showed a relation between \trr{the} embeddedness of ends and the equality of the Osserman inequality and constructed the surface with high symmetry that attains the equality condition of the inequality.
+As affine correspondence to these results, we define a concept \tr{of ``asymptoticity''} for embedded ends of complete improper affine fronts and classify asymptotic \trr{classes} of embedded ends into three types (Theorem \ref{asymptotic}).
+It is associated with an equality condition of the Osserman-type inequality (Corollary \ref{equality-condition}). \trr{Moreover,} we \trr{construct} new examples (Examples \ref{46noid}, and \ref{4noidiikanji}) with embedded ends, which satisfy the equality condition of the Osserman-type inequality.

 Secondly, we study a classification of complete improper affine fronts in terms of the total curvature in Section \ref{classificationsection}.
 Complete orientable minimal surfaces in Euclidian 3-space of low total curvature were classified by Osserman \cite{Os} and L\'{o}pez \cite{Lopez}.
-So this leads a natural problem ``to classify complete improper affine fronts with low total curvature''.
+So, this leads a natural problem ``to classify complete improper affine fronts with low total curvature''.
 The total curvature of improper affine fronts is $-2m\pi$, where $m$ is the mapping degree of a certain holomorphic map called the \emph{Lagrangian Gauss map} (Section \ref{preliminary}).
 Here, we classify the surfaces of the total curvature greater than or equal to $-8\pi$.
-Namely, the main result of this paper is the following: \begin{theorem} \begin{itemize} \item Complete improper affine fronts in $\R^3$ whose total curvature is greater than or equal to $-6\pi$ are all genus $0$ and constructed the Weierstrass data as in Theorems \ref{tc0}, \ref{tc2}, \ref{tc4}, \ref{tc6}. \item Genus of complete improper affine fronts with the total curvature $-8\pi$ is less than or equal to $1$.
+Namely, the main result of this paper is the following: \begin{theorem} \begin{itemize} \item Complete improper affine fronts in $\R^3$ whose total curvature is greater than or equal to $-6\pi$ are all genus $0$ and constructed \tr{by} the Weierstrass data as in Theorems \ref{tc0}, \ref{tc2}, \ref{tc4}, \ref{tc6}. \item Genus of complete improper affine fronts with the total curvature $-8\pi$ is less than or equal to $1$.